SC Sets 90-Day Deadline For Completion Of Jaypee Insolvency Process

 In March 2019, the NBCC had shown interest to monetise Jaypee's assets, to begin work on the latter's incomplete projects.
 The company had also assured the homebuyers that it will deliver these projects in three years, in case its bid to acquire the beleaguered developer is accepted.
 However, NBCC's bid was later rejected by the Committee of Creditors (CoC).
 NBCC, along with Kotak Investment, Singapore-based Cube Highways and Suraksha Group, were among the four shortlisted bidders that had submitted their plans to acquire Jaypee Infratech.

 Centre Working On A Uniform Proposal To Resolve Jaypee Homebuyers’ Grievances

 The Centre, on July 11, 2019, told the SC that it was drafting a uniform proposal that would address grievances of homebuyers who had invested in Jaypee Infratech’s stalled projects.
 The apex court, on the other hand, said that it would jump in to safeguard the interests of 21,000 homebuyers in case the insolvency tribunal fails to resolve the issue.

 Homebuyers against liquidation

-It is important to note here that before an amendment was made in the Insolvency and Bankruptcy Code, 2016, homebuyers were at the end of the spectrum of financial creditors in case the company’s assets were liquidated, forcing them to take legal recourse.
-Homebuyers, who have been waiting for possession of their homes for over a decade now, took to the streets and to the internet to oppose company liquidation.
-When Parliament approved changes in the bankruptcy code and brought homebuyers on a similar footing to that of financial institutions some clarity did come their way.
+It is important to note here that before an amendment was made in the Insolvency and Bankruptcy Code, 2016, homebuyers were at the end of the spectrum in case the company’s assets were liquidated, forcing them to take legal recourse.
+With amendments made in the insolvency code, they have now been brought on a par with banks and financial institutions in deciding the course of insolvency resolution plans.